 Written in the same evocative voice that drives the award-winning magazine Roads & Kingdoms, Rice, Noodle, Fish explores Japan’s most intriguing culinary disciplines in seven key regions, from the kaiseki tradition of Kyoto and the sushi masters of Tokyo to the street food of Osaka and the ramen culture of Fukuoka.

 You won’t find hotel recommendations or bus schedules; you will find a brilliant narrative that interweaves immersive food journalism with intimate portraits of the cities and the people who shape Japan’s food culture.

 This is not your typical guidebook.
-Rice, Noodle, Fish is a rare blend of inspiration and information, perfect for the intrepid and armchair traveler alike.
+Rice, Noodle, Fish is a rare blend of inspiration and information, perfect for the intrepid and armchair traveller alike.

-I love Japanese food like I said and this is currently my best book about Japanese food and one of the best books on Japan travel in general.
+I love Japanese food as I said and this is currently my best book about Japanese food and one of the best books on Japan travel in general.